Lewis Hamilton: Personal life

 Hamilton is a fan of art and has said that one of his favourite artists is Andy Warhol.
 Prior to the 2014 United States Grand Prix, Hamilton wore a gold-framed version of Warhol's Cars, Mercedes-Benz 300 SL Coupe painting hanging from a chain around his neck.
 From November 2007 to February 2015, Hamilton was in an on-and-off relationship with Nicole Scherzinger, the lead singer of the American girl group Pussycat Dolls.

 Hamilton is a Catholic; he says that he prays regularly and is guided by his faith.
 Hamilton believes that he has the "hand of God" resting over him when racing in Formula One.
-Hamilton is also a supporter of LGBT rights, and strongly criticised the Hungarian government before the 2021 Hungarian Grand Prix, while also calling out the "terrifying" Saudi Arabian LGBT laws before that Grand Prix.

-On 14 March 2022, Hamilton revealed that he is in the process of legally changing his name to include his mother's maiden name, Larbalestier, as a middle name.
-On 9 June 2022, Hamilton was made an honorary citizen of Brazil after a proposal made by politician André Figueiredo was passed in the Brazilian Chamber of Deputies.
+Hamilton revealed in March 2022 that he was in the process of legally changing his name to include his mother's maiden name, Larbalestier, as a middle name.
+Hamilton was made an honorary citizen of Brazil on 9 June 2022 after a proposal made by politician André Figueiredo was passed in the Brazilian Chamber of Deputies.
+In an interview in September 2024, Hamilton stated he has been battling depression from the age of 13.

+On 29 September 2025, Hamilton revealed that his dog, Roscoe, had died the previous day, following complications from pneumonia.
+He adopted Roscoe in 2013.
+His second bulldog, Coco, died in 2020 at the age of six.

+Hamilton has spoken publicly about his mental health struggles, saying that he has battled depression "from a very early age".
+He first experienced symptoms of depression when he was around the age of 13, linking them to the pressure of racing, difficulties at school and being bullied.
+Hamilton described having "some difficult phases" in his twenties.